-Smangele Mathebula is the Nal’ibali Campaign Driver and a literary activist who enjoys sharing her love of reading through gifting books.
+Smangele Mathebula is the Nal’ibali Campaign Driver and a literary activist who enjoys sharing her love of reading through the giving of books.
 She speaks to us about how adults become children's immediate reading role models:

 Emilie Buchwald says, ‘Children are made readers on the laps of their parents’, and this couldn’t have greater significance in my reading universe.
 Adults are often great mirrors to children, not only in the way they think, but more so in affecting their behaviour.